-Increasingly, dinosaurs came to be seen as energetic active animals, more akin in their physiology to many hot-blooded mammals alive today than to sluggish cold-blooded reptiles.
+Increasingly, dinosaurs came to be seen as energetic active animals, more akin in their physiology to many warm-blooded mammals alive today than to sluggish cold-blooded reptiles.
 This led to an interesting question – could it be possible that dinosaurs were also warm-blooded?
 This couldn’t be, because dinosaurs were reptiles, and all reptiles alive today are cold-blooded.
-However, scientists observed that birds almost certainly evolved directly from dinosaurs, and all birds alive today are hot-blooded.
+However, scientists observed that birds almost certainly evolved directly from dinosaurs, and all birds alive today are warm-blooded.
 So, could it have been possible that dinosaurs, like their bird descendants, were warm-blooded too?
-The debate whether dinosaurs were cold-blooded or hot-blooded would prove to be one of the most contentious in paleontology for decades afterwards, and it still has not been conclusively resolved (14).
+The debate whether dinosaurs were cold-blooded or warm-blooded would prove to be one of the most contentious in paleontology for decades afterwards, and it still has not been conclusively resolved (14).

 Throughout the 1970s and into the 1980s, dinosaurs were increasingly regarded as biologically distinctive, physically active, and behaviorally complex.
 One of those who championed John Ostrom’s ideas the loudest was one of his former students, a man who would become one of the most famous paleontologists of the 20th Century – Robert Bakker.
 He firmly believed that dinosaurs were warm-blooded active animals, perhaps brightly colored, and possessing complex social behaviors.
 In 1986, Bakker published his ideas in a book entitled The Dinosaur Heresies, and it would prove to be a seminal book in the history of dinosaur paleontology.
 In his view, contrary to the image which had been established by the Victorians and perpetuated ever since, dinosaurs were not giant lizards – they were birds masquerading as lizards.

 But if it was true that birds were directly descended from dinosaurs, then where was the hard proof?
 Archaeopteryx was indeed a primitive bird, but it was still, nevertheless, a bird.
 Were there any “missing link” species – dinosaurs which possessed rudimentary feathers, but were not yet capable of flight?
-For several years, it had been speculated that some meat-eating dinosaurs might have been covered in feathers (the artist Gregory Paul was an early supporter of this idea), but there was no actual hard evidence to prove it.
+During the 1980s and 1990s, it had been speculated that some meat-eating dinosaurs might have been covered in feathers (the artist Gregory Paul was an early supporter of this idea), but there was no actual hard evidence to prove it.
 That changed in 1999.
 In Liaoning Province, China in rocks dated to the Yixian Formation of the early Cretaceous Period (approximately 130-122 million years ago), a small skeleton measuring only 3 feet long was discovered.
 The skeleton was badly crushed and somewhat disarticulated, but what was remarkable about it was that it clearly preserved evidence of primitive feathers being present on its neck, body, and arms.
 The creature was named Sinornithosaurus, “the Chinese bird-lizard”, and its discovery was an immediate sensation.
 Here was physical proof that at least one dinosaur had feathers on its body.
 The fact that it was a raptor was even more noteworthy.
 Not long afterwards, other fossil dinosaurs were found in China fitted with feathery fuzz (16).

 A restoration of Sinornithosaurus.
 Model by Brian Douglas Cooley.
 Photograph by Onofrio Louis Mazzatenta.
 National Geographic magazine (October 1999).